-While we by no means consider ourselves experts on every country’s culinary scene in the Balkans, it is safe to say we have ventured out and tried our fair share of a majority Balkan foods.
+While we by no means consider ourselves experts on every country’s culinary scene in the Balkans, it is safe to say we have ventured out and tried our fair share of Balkan cuisine.

-We have had enough grilled meats and stuffed vegetables to last ourselves a while for now, but we definitely approve of the Balkans’ traditional foods listed above and recommend anyone visiting the Balkans try to taste as many of these delicious dishes they can.
+We have had enough grilled meats and stuffed vegetables to last ourselves a while for now.
+Still, we definitely approve of the Balkans’ traditional foods listed above and recommend anyone visiting the Balkans try to taste as many of these delicious dishes as they can.

 A Perfect Balkans Itinerary

-Over the course of those trips, we have been able to accumulate what we believe to be the best itineraries, no matter the length or modes of your travels.
-Have a look at some of our best guides around the Balkans and its many scenic roads, coasts, and railways.
+Throughout those trips, we have accumulated what we believe to be the best itineraries, no matter the length or modes of your travels.
+Please look at some of our best guides around the Balkans and its scenic roads, coasts, and railways.

 Your One-Stop Resource for Balkans Vacations

-At Chasing the Donkey, we pride ourselves on knowing the Balkans region inside and out, and we are passionate about bringing the Balkans to the world’s attention, as it rightfully deserves.
+At Chasing the Donkey, we pride ourselves on knowing the Balkans region inside and out.
+We are passionate about bringing the Balkans to the world’s attention, as it rightfully deserves.

-Whether it is the best foods from the Balkans, itineraries, best hotels, and resorts, or off-the-beaten-path ideas for your entertainment, we try our best to bring you the most from the Balkans.
+Whether it is the best foods from the Balkans, itineraries, the best hotels and resorts, or off-the-beaten-path ideas for your entertainment, we try our best to bring you the most from the Balkans.

-This beautiful region of Europe has been vastly under-explored and underappreciated for far too long, and it is time vacationers are made aware of this gem of a vacation destination.
+This beautiful region of Europe has been vastly under-explored and underappreciated for far too long.
+It is time vacationers are made aware of this gem of a vacation destination.